-Application Process
+Process

-- ◆ Accept your Direct Loan as listed on your aid offer. - ◆ Complete the Direct Loan Master Promissory Note at https://studentaid.gov. - Log in using your FSA ID and select "Master Promissory Note" listed under "Loans and Grants".
+- ✦ Accept your Direct Loan as listed on your aid offer. - ✦ Go to StudentAid.gov and log in. - Select "Master Promissory Note" listed under "Loans and Grants".
 Be sure you're selecting the Subsidized/Unsubsidized version of the MPN. - Have the names, addresses and telephone numbers of two individuals to serve as references on the MPN.
 References should be U.S. citizens who have known you at least three years.
 It is acceptable to use parents and other relatives as references, as long as the two references have different addresses. - Carefully read through the Rights and Responsibilities and the Master Promissory Note.
-Remember, by signing an MPN you are agreeing to pay back any Direct Subsidized and/or Unsubsidized Loan that you borrow. - After electronically signing and confirming your acceptance of the MPN terms, save a copy of the MPN and keep it for your records.
+Remember, by signing an MPN you are agreeing to pay back any Direct Subsidized and/or Unsubsidized Loan that you borrow.

-- This process will take about 30 minutes to complete.
-If you are unable to complete the entire process in a single session, the MPN Web site will require that you start again from the beginning. - ◆ Complete Entrance Counseling (see additional information below). - ◆ The Financial Aid Office will transmit your loan eligibility information to the federal government who will release the funds to the school once a valid MPN is on file and entrance counseling is completed.
+- After electronically signing and confirming your acceptance of the MPN terms, save a copy of the MPN and keep it for your records. - This process will take about 30 minutes to complete.
+If you are unable to complete the entire process in a single session, the MPN Web site will require that you start again from the beginning. - Select "Loan Entrance Counseling" under the "Loans and Grants" section.
+NSU will be notified once you have completed this process. - The Financial Aid Office will transmit your loan eligibility information to the federal government who will release the funds to the school once a valid MPN is on file and Loan Entrance Counseling is completed.